litterbox-sf-fall/notes/week_04_advanced_node/day_03_bcrypt_passport/readme.md

 #### Passport

 Passport is authentication middleware for express.
-It comes with a variety of "strategies" which enable us to build authentication using our own information (this is known as the "local" strategy) like a username or a password as well as leveraging other forms of authentication like OAuth (which enable us to log in via twitter, facebook, google, instagram etc.)
+It comes with a variety of "strategies" which enable us to build authentication using our own information (this is known as the "local" strategy) like a username or a password as well as leveraging other forms of authentication like OAuth (which enable us to allow users to log in via twitter, facebook, google, instagram etc. The benefit of this is that we do not have to store usernames and passwords - we just leverage data from other sites that already have that information)

 #### Serializing and Deserializing